Clayton Kershaw’s brilliance on display for Mariners, if not their fans

 “We got shut down by a very good pitcher,” manager Scott Servais said in a postgame video conference. “

-Very good might be an understatement for a pitcher that will have a plaque in Cooperstown, likely in his first year of eligiblity.
+Very good might be an understatement for a pitcher that will have a plaque in Cooperstown, likely in his first year of eligibility.

 Among all the other misfortunes and regrets surrounding this COVID-shortened 2020 season without fans in attendance, missing the opportunity to see a future Hall of Fame pitcher still performing at an exquisite level is a shame.
 For fans in Seattle, seeing him pitch is a rare occurrence.